brightboy373/Cleaning-Exploring-the-Ask-a-Manager-Survey-Dataset/README.md

  > I created dashboard to uncover insight to average salary by education, age group, work experience, and Top 5 industries by salary.
 <img width="671" alt="Salary Trend dashboard" src="https://github.com/user-attachments/assets/921ea5c4-9de7-47e7-b90e-bf454f72cd7d" />

+## Insights

+> The survey datasets highlight a clear relationship between salary, age group, and work experience.
+The 45-54 age group earns the highest average salary, reflecting their peak earning potential, while the under 18 age group has the lowest, likely due to limited work experience and entry-level roles.
+Similarly, work experience significantly impacts earnings, with those having 21-30 years of experience earning the most, followed by 31-40 years of experience.
+Interestingly, salary is likely to be influenced more by work experience than age.
+The slight decline in salary for the latter group may indicate that earnings begin to plateau or decrease as individuals approach retirement.

+> Individuals with Professional degrees have the highest average salaries, closely followed by those with PhDs, emphasizing the financial benefits of advanced education.
+In contrast, individuals with only a high school education earn the least on average, reflecting the influence of educational attainment on earning potential.
+This trend highlights the significant role of higher education in unlocking better-paying opportunities, underscoring its value in career advancement and income growth.

+> There is gender imbalance in education levels, particularly in advanced degrees like PhDs and professional degrees, where men are more represented.
+However, women lead in the Master's degree category, suggesting their pursuit of higher education.
+The low representation of non-binary individuals and undisclosed gender groups across all education levels underscores the need for inclusivity and opportunities for these groups to bridge educational gaps.

+## Recommendation
+> There are more women than men in educational levels which might indicate that more women ate in the educational sector than men.
+This should be an awakening for men to participate more in education activities to bring balance to the society.
+Parents should encourage their male children to pursue academic excellence